 - This fabric is also highly durable, so it will last a long time when looked after correctly.

 - Wool on the face of it is one of the most sustainable fabrics.
-However, the extensive amount of sheep farming required to meet our need for wool has led to overgrazing, which causes soil to become weak.
+However, the extensive amount of sheep farming required to meet our need for wool has led to overgrazing, which causes soil to degrade.
 To keep the effects of grazing to a minimum, look out for The Responsible Wool Standard and The Soil Association Organic Standard.
 These standards ensure that farms are using the correct practices to look after both the environment and the sheep.

 - Sheep also create a lot of methane which is worse for the environment than CO2.